MUNISING PUBLIC SCHOOLS

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for the Munising Public School District and our schools.
-The AER addresses the complex reporting information required by federal and some requirements of state laws.
-Our staff is available to help you understand this information.
-Please contact Pete Kelto, Superintendent/6-12 Principal for help if you need assistance.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2019-20 educational progress for the Munising Middle/High School.
+The AER addresses the complex reporting information required by federal and state laws.
+The school’s report contains information about student assessment, accountability, and teacher quality.
+If you have any questions about the AER, please contact Pete Kelto for assistance.

-The District AER is available for you to review electronically by visiting the following web site www.munisingschools.com/AER/District, or you may review a copy in the main office at your child’s school.
-Each school will also be communicating their own AER to parents directly.
+The AER is available for you to review electronically by visiting the following web site https://bit.ly/3uzEOob, or you may review a copy in the main office at your child’s school.

-Schools’ students, and are equally proud of the dedication and professionalism of our teaching and support staff.
-Please do not hesitate to call me at 906-387-2103, extension 259 to learn more about our school district.
+We are once again extremely proud of the performance and achievement of our Munising Middle/High School students, and are equally proud of the dedication and professionalism of our teaching and support staff.
+Please do not hesitate to call me at 906-387-2103, extension 2104, to learn more about our school.